jdhonea/Risk/README.md

 -Derrick Ellis
 -Ian Voorhies

-This is team Risk Taker's Risk project created for COSC 4353.
+This is team Risk Takers' Risk project created for COSC 4353.